 3 min read

-Benefits of Mobile Payments
+Benefits of Mobile Payments for Consumers

 Mobile payments offer a wide range of benefits, both to the providers as well as the consumers.
 To the mobile network operators and services providers, these translate to an additional source of revenue, and for the consumer, it opens up a new form of payment that is quick, easy, and independent of their bank account.

-Mobile Payments Offer Greater Security
+1. Offer Greater Security

 By their sheer nature of being wholly digital, mobile payments immediately cut down the need for users to carry cash, cheques, or credit cards.
 All the user then is left to take care of is their mobile device.
 This reduces the burden on the user to stay protected from theft, burglary, or credit card fraud.

-In the case of mobile payments that are done through digital credit or debit cards, or mobile wallets linked to bank accounts, payment information is encrypted during transmission, making the account and card details inaccessible to stealers.
+In the case of mobile pay that are done through digital credit or debit cards, or mobile wallets linked to bank accounts, payment information is encrypted during transmission, making the account and card details inaccessible to stealers.

 Mobile payments are often processed with extra layers of biometric or multifactor authentication such as fingerprint scans, facial recognition, code verification, etc., ensuring payments are genuine and not fraudulent.